The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 He did not see the soldier to his left move.

-Bishu staggered forward one step.
+Bishu staggered one step.

 The area around the platform went still.